 Safety and security

-There is a high threat of terrorist attack, kidnapping, violent civil unrest and crime across much of Nigeria.
+There is a high threat of terrorist attack, kidnapping, violent civil unrest and crime.
 Exercise extreme caution.
 Consider getting professional security advice.
 The security situation could deteriorate without warning and you could be caught up in violence directed at others.

 In recent years Nigeria-based militant groups, including Boko Haram (also known as Islamic State West Africa Province), have carried out large-scale and often simultaneous attacks against a range of targets in Nigeria.
 Attacks can include the use of explosive devices (including suicide bombers) and gun fire.

-On 27 February 2018, the UK Government reissued its travel advice for Nigeria advising of reports that Boko Haram and Islamic State West Africa (ISWA) are continuing to actively plan to kidnap foreigners, including in Bama Local Government Area of Borno state, along the Kumshe-Banki axis.
+The UK Government has warned that Boko Haram and Islamic State West Africa (ISWA) are continuing to actively plan to kidnap foreigners, including in Bama Local Government Area of Borno state, along the Kumshe-Banki axis.

 Possible targets for future attacks include Nigerian government and security institutions, internally displaced persons' camps, international organisations, police stations, diplomatic premises, financial institutions, oil facilities and infrastructure.
 Public areas including markets, hotels, licensed premises, restaurants, venues broadcasting international sporting events, shopping centres, places of worship, cinemas, educational institutions (including schools, colleges and universities), airports and transport infrastructure, outdoor recreation events and tourist areas could also be targeted.